Skip to contents

 Now we are ready to fit the latent individual model.

 We start by fitting a single lognormal distribution to the data.
 This model assumes that a single distribution describes all delays in the data, regardless of the case’s location, sex, or any other covariates.
-To do this, we set formula = bf(mu ~ 1, sigma ~ 1) to place an model with only and intercept parameter (i.e. ~ 1 in R formula syntax) on the mu and sigma parameters of the lognormal distribution.
-This distribution is specified using family = lognormal().
+To do this, we set formula = mu ~ 1 to place an model with only an intercept parameter (i.e. ~ 1 in R formula syntax) on the mu parameter of the lognormal distribution specified using family = lognormal().
+(Note that the lognormal distribution has two distributional parameters mu and sigma.
+As a model is not explicitly placed on sigma, a constant model sigma ~ 1 is assumed.)

 fit <- epidist(